Hi there! I'm Julie, and I can help you regain your health naturally.

-As a pharmacist and health coach, I'll show you how to regain your health naturally through nutrition, exercise and stress reduction, so you get off the pills, and have the physical and mental energy to enjoy life and do the things you love.
+As a pharmacist and health coach, I'll show you how to regain your health naturally through nutrition, exercise and stress reduction, so you can feel great in your body, reduce your need for medication, and have the physical and mental energy to enjoy life and do the things you love.

 Before I go on to talk about myself, I want to take a second to let you know you’re in the right place.

-I say it's time to ditch the "can't-eat-this" diet mentality, because improving your health and what you eat should NEVER make you feel miserable.
+I say it's time to ditch the "can't-eat-this" diet mentality and the fear-based messaging (i.e. if you don't adopt this very specific diet, you'll be sick forever) because improving your health and what you eat should NEVER make you feel bad about yourself.

-Isn't there a simple way to achieve this that feels good?
+Isn't there a simpler way to achieve this that feels good?

 My answer to this: HECK YES!